cern-eos/eos/doc/configuration/permission.rst

 Directory ACL Modification
 ++++++++++++++++++++++++++

-A user can modify the system ACL, if he/she is member of the SUDO group.
+A user can modify a directory's system ACL, if they are a member of the SUDO group.
-A user can modify a user ACL, if he/she is the owner of the directory or member of the SUDO group.
+A user can modify a directory's user ACL, if they are the owner of the directory or a member of the SUDO group.

 Directory Ownership
 +++++++++++++++++++

 The root, admin user and admin group role can always change the directory owner and group.
+A normal user can change the directory owner if the system ACL allows this, or if the user ACL allows it *and* they change the owner to themselves.

 .. warning::

-   Non priviledged users can not change the ownership.
+   Otherwise, only priviledged users can alter the ownership.

 Quota Permission
 ++++++++++++++++